Family searches for woman after Santa Rosa fire

 Her father, Michael Hansen, somehow made it to a hospital.
 But the family hasn't heard from Christina since early Tuesday.

-Christina called her ex-wife around 1:30 a.m. and told her she saw flames.
+Christina called Michael Hansen's ex-wife around 1:30 a.m. and told her she saw flames.
 She was frightened because she couldn't reach her dad, said Christina's aunt, Cathy Riordan.

 As flames rose, neighbors told the family they grew concerned and called 911 to the property.
 But no one knows for sure what became of those emergency calls, Riordan said.